liebke/mechanician/README.md

 <p style="clear: both; margin-top: 0; font-family: 'Tratatello', serif; color: darkgrey;">

-The [**Daring Mechanician** ](https://github.com/liebke/mechanician) project provides several Python packages for building Generative AI-enabled tools where the AIs themselves use tools, an approach that can be described as **Tool Augmented Generation** (**TAG**), and the tool-using Generative AIs can be described as **Tool Augmented Generative AIs** (**TAG AIs**).
+The [**Daring Mechanician** ](https://github.com/liebke/mechanician) project provides several Python packages for building Generative AI-enabled applications where the AIs themselves are provided tools to use, an approach that can be described as **Tool Augmented Generation** (**TAG**), and the tool-wielding Generative AIs can be described as **Tool Augmented Generative AIs** (**TAG AIs**).

-*Daring Mechanician* provides modules for building, testing, and tuning *TAG AIs* and the tools that these AIs use, including support for AI-driven testing and AI-assisted *tuning* of the instruction sets given to an AI that we call **Instruction Auto-Tuning** (IAT).
+The core `mechanician` package provides modules for building, testing, and tuning *TAG AIs* and the tools that these AIs use, including support for AI-driven testing and AI-assisted *tuning* of the instruction sets given to an AI that we call **Instruction Auto-Tuning** (IAT).

+The `mechanician-openai` package provides `AIConnectors` for both OpenAI's *Chat* API and *Assistants* API, and there are plans to create connectors for more LLMs with *tool-call* support, especially local LLMs.

+The `mechanician-arangodb` module provides `AITools` that let AIs interact with the [ArangoDB](https://arangodb.com) graph database.

 # Tool Augmented Generation (TAG)

-The **Tool Augmented Generation** (**TAG**) approach provides AIs with external tools, databases, and interfaces to enhance their knowledge, capabilities, and interaction with other systems.

-This approach leverages the "**Function Calling**", or "**Tool Calling**", capabilities available in several Large Language Models, including *OpenAI's GPT*, and is meant to complement other approaches to augmenting Foundation Models, like **Fine Tuning** (FT) and **Retrieval Augmented Generation** (RAG).
+Foundation Models are inherently limited by the scope of their training data and the static nature of that data, **Tool Augmented Generation** (**TAG**) provides AIs with tools that let them interact with databases, APIs, and code libraries, enhancing their knowledge and capabilities and giving them access to up-to-date information, the ability to perform computations, and to interact with external systems, and can provide them a form of memory that spans multiple *context windows*, like what OpenAI announced [here](https://openai.com/blog/memory-and-new-controls-for-chatgpt).

-In contrast to **Retrieval Augmented Generation** (RAG), which uses a knowledge base to retrieve information and augment the prompt sent to the AI, **Tool Augmented Generation** (TAG) provides the AI with tools so that it can retrieve information itself, and also perform actions across multiple systems, databases, and interfaces.
+In contrast to **Retrieval Augmented Generation** (RAG), which uses a knowledge base to retrieve information and augment the *prompt* sent to an AI, **Tool Augmented Generative AIs** can retrieve information themselves, and also perform actions across multiple systems, databases, and APIs, extending *Generative AIs* from pure knowledge repositories to active participants in information processing and generation.

 >NOTE: You can build a RAG application using a TAG AI to create a **RAGTAG AI** Application.

-Foundation Models are inherently limited by the scope of their training data and the static nature of that data, *Tool Augmented Generative AI* can access up-to-date information, perform computations, and interact with external systems; extending Generative AIs from pure knowledge repositories to active participants in information processing and generation.

-This approach enhances the AI's problem-solving skills, ability to provide accurate, up-to-date information, and provide the Generative AI a form of memory, like what OpenAI announced [here](https://openai.com/blog/memory-and-new-controls-for-chatgpt).
+*TAG* leverages the "**Function Calling**", or "**Tool Calling**", capabilities available in several Large Language Models, including *OpenAI's GPT*, and is meant to complement other approaches to augmenting Foundation Models, like **Retrieval Augmented Generation** (RAG) and **Fine Tuning** (FT).

 ## Designing Tools for AIs to Use

-TAG AIs can be observed to perform multi-step problem solving, driven by the feedback provided by their tools, and learning to use those tools effectively through that feedback, so it is necessary for the tools to provide effective feedback, often through natural language, when reporting errors or providing results.
+TAG AIs can be observed performing multi-step problem solving, driven by the feedback provided by their tools, and learning to use those tools effectively through that feedback, so it is necessary for the tools to provide effective feedback, often through natural language, when reporting errors or providing results.

 Generative AIs will learn from their mistakes and successes, if the tools provide feedback that the AI can learn from.